Skip to main content

 Get Started

-Services at the Counseling Center begin with an initial appointment called a Brief Assessment, in which a student will meet with a counselor to discuss their needs and reasons for seeking services.
+The Counseling Center is here for any UMD students who are interested in taking the first step to seeking help.
+Services begin with an initial appointment called a Brief Assessment, in which a student will meet with a counselor to discuss their needs and reasons for seeking services.
 The goal of this initial meeting is to determine the nature and impact of the student’s concerns and discuss options for addressing these issues.
 This appointment typically lasts 30 minutes.

 To schedule a brief assessment, call (301) 314-7651 or stop by the Counseling Center reception desk on the main level of the Shoemaker Building during our hours of operation.
 If you are experiencing an urgent crisis, please let the reception staff know so they can help you get seen for a same-day urgent visit.